 Net energy gain

 The effect of temperature and mass dependence of maximum consumption and metabolism (proportional to biomass gain and losses, respectively) (Ursin 1967; Kitchell et al. 1977; Essington et al. 2001) on growth is illustrated by visualizing the net energy gain.
-The model for the net energy gain (growth) can be viewed as a Pütter-type model, which is the result of two antagonistic allometric processes:
+The model for the net energy gain (growth) can be viewed as a Pütter-type model, which is the result of two antagonistic allometric processes, biomass gains and biomass losses:

 dMdt= HTMa – KTMb (7)

-where M is body mass and T is temperature.
+where M is body mass and T is temperature, H and K the allometric constants and a and b the exponents of the processes underlying gains and losses, respectively.
 We convert metabolism from oxygen consumption [mg O2 h-1 day-1] to g day-1 by assuming 1 kcal = 295 mg O2 (based on an oxycaloric coefficient of 14.2 J/mg O2) (Hepher 1988), 1 kcal = 4184 J and an energy content of 5600 J/g (Rijnsdorp & Ibelings 1989).
 Consumption and metabolic rate are calculated for two sizes (5 and 1000 g, which roughly correspond to the 25th percentile of both datasets and the maximum mass in the consumption data, respectively), using the global allometric relationships found in the log-log models fit to sub-peak temperatures.
-These allometric functions are further scaled with the temperature correction factors rc for consumption and rm for metabolism. rc is based on the Sharpe Schoolfield model and rm is given by the temperature dependence of metabolic rate from the log-linear model.
+These allometric functions are further scaled with the temperature correction factors rc for consumption and rm for metabolism. rc is based on the Sharpe-Schoolfield model and rm is given by the temperature dependence of metabolic rate from the log-linear model.
 Because rc and rm are fitted to data on different scales, we divide these functions by their maximum.
 Lastly, we rescale the product between the allometric function and rc and rm such that the rate at 19℃ (mean temperature in both data sets) equals the temperature-independent rate.

 Acknowledgements